jcorporation/myMPD/docs/010-installation/compiling/build-sh.md

 - `./build.sh pkgdebian` for Debian based distributions (e.g. Ubuntu.
 Raspbian)
 - `./build.sh pkgrpm` for RPM based distributions (e.g. openSUSE, Fedora)
 - `./build.sh pkgdocker` to create a Docker image based on Alpine Linux
-- For gentoo you have to create a local overlay: https://wiki.gentoo.org/wiki/Custom_repository, the ebuild file is in the directory `contrib/packaging/gentoo`
+- For gentoo you have to create a [local overlay](https://wiki.gentoo.org/wiki/Custom_repository), the ebuild file is in the directory `contrib/packaging/gentoo`
 - Build a [OpenWrt package](openwrt.md)

 ### Cross compiling debian packages